Aeroluna/LunaCoopMod/README.md

 - Added Mutator alignments.
   - Mutators can either be Negative, Neutral, or Positive.
+  - Negative mutators use regular Brutal+ system.
-  - Can roll up to two Neutral or Positive mutators (if enabled).
+  - Can roll up to two Neutral or two Positive mutators (if enabled).

-What if there were mutators that helped you or mutators that changed the way you played without strictly buffing Amon?
 Now it's possible to roll some helpful mutators!
+Neutral mutators change the way you play without directly buffing Amon, typically these mutators will buff/debuff you and Amon equally.
+Positive mutators are straight buffs for you, but in return, they cost negative points, increasing the difficulty of rolled negative mutators.

 - Added new negative mutator: Teeming
   - Enemies begin with twice as many units.